mahasch/mahasch/README.md

 🚀 Electronic and Information Engineering Student at Imperial College London

 Welcome to my GitHub profile!
-I'm a student at Imperial College London, currently studying Electronic and Information Engineering.

 I'm passionate about using technology to solve real-world problems and I'm always looking to learn new things.
 I'm currently learning about cloud computing and machine learning.
 I'm also interested in web development, machine learning and software development.
 '